RinelleC/TimePreferences/FirstStepsTime.md

 Note that this has been incorporated into my first "cleaning" do file.

 ## Run Main.do from covid_data_rsa
 My analyses have been conducted across multiple do files.
-These files include an exploratory do file and regression analyses.

 ## Add this local folder to Github